-That sort of revelry is not always very pretty.
-Sometimes it can be downright alarming, and even ugly.
+That sort of revelry is not always pretty.
+Sometimes it can be downright ugly.
 But to pretend it doesn’t happen (especially when a record of it happening exists right before one’s eyes) does a disservice to history, and to the memories of the men and the women killed and wounded in the war, and those who lived to mark its long-hoped-for end.

 Finally, two small but significant pieces of information related to Eisenstaedt’s rightfully famous “Kiss in Times Square” might come — especially when taken together — as a real surprise to fans of both photography and of LIFE magazine in general.

-Quite closely tied to that first point is the fact that while the conclusion of the Second World War might be something LIFE magazine, of all publications, could be expected to feature on its cover for weeks on end, the magazine’s editors clearly had other ideas.
-In fact, not only did Eisensteadt’s Times Square photo not make the cover of the August 27th issue, but no image related to the war, or the peace, graced the cover.
+Closely tied to that first point is the fact that while the conclusion of the Second World War might be something LIFE magazine, of all publications, could be expected to feature on its cover for weeks on end, the magazine’s editors clearly had other ideas.
+In fact, not only did Eisensteadt’s Times Square photo not make the cover of the August 27th issue; no image related to the war, or the peace, graced the cover.
 Instead the magazine carried a striking photograph of a ballet dancer.
 An underwater ballet dancer.

-War is over! the picture seems to say.
+War is over! that cover seems to say.
 After years of brutal, global slaughter, our lives — in all their frivolous, mysterious beauty — can finally begin again.